 # Cell Referencing

 What makes Spreadsheets special?
 First-class integration with content editing!
 You can start typing

 $ to see cell suggestions from the spreadsheets inside your document.
-Cell references are a living part of your document, which means that editing the spreadsheet cell value will also update all the references automatically.
-What is even more convenient, you do not even need to see the spreadsheet instance in a long document.
+Cell references are a living part of your document, which means that editing the spreadsheet cell value, including via the API, will also update all the references automatically.
+What is even more convenient, you do not need to see the spreadsheet instance in a long document.
 Smart suggestions and fuzzy matching will simplify connecting the data from any spreadsheet present in the editor with the editor content.